 The programme is supported by Porticus.

-The first application deadline is Thursday 18 March 2021 at 12 pm CET (noon Brussels time).
+The fifth and last application deadline was on Thursday 16 February 2023 at 12 pm CET (noon Brussels time).

 How to apply?

-Before you start, please consult the grant details, where you can find the rules, eligibility criteria, timing etc.
+1. Before you start, please consult the grant details, where you can find the rules, eligibility and assessment criteria, timing etc.

 - information about the dissemination of your story